Seeking massage therapist

 - Online License Verification, where you can search by the massage therapist's name to see if s/he is licensed or certified, or had any recent disciplinary action

 - Definition of the practice of massage therapy and its license requirements

 For residents outside of New York, contact your state's Department of Education.

 By the way, since you're at Columbia, you're in luck!
-Thanks to the Alice!
-Health Promotion Program and the Stressbusters, Alice!'s trained student back and neck rub team, you can enjoy a free mini back and neck rub at various locations around campus.
-The times and locations will vary each semester, check out the Stressbusters website for upcoming opportunities for some serious relaxation.
+Thanks to Alice!
+Health Promotion and the Stressbusters, Alice!'s trained student back and neck rub team, you can enjoy a free mini back and neck rub at various locations around the Morningside campus.
+The times and locations will vary each semester, check out the Stressbusters website for upcoming opportunities or become a Stressbusters fan on Facebook.
+Get ready for some serious relaxation!